Kizoky/share-the-doom/README.md

 ![Logo](https://media.moddb.com/images/mods/1/38/37937/STD.2.png)
 # Postal 2: Share the Doom

-GZDoom 4.3+ or LZDoom 3.85 is required to run this mod!
-Vulkan renderer is recommended!!
+GZDoom 4.7.0+ is required to run this mod!
+Vulkan renderer is recommended if you have more than 4GB RAM!

 If you have downloaded the mod from here, on Windows: run build.bat - otherwise on Linux just do `bash build` this will build a GZPostal.pk3 for you.

+### Welcome to Sindum

+After Dude being kicked into a portal, he's being forced to do decade old chores that are no longer funny...

+What will happen in this cursed land?

 ### Status: Unfinished